RefactoringGuru/refactoring-examples/interactive-en-before/java/replace-type-code-with-class.md

 First replace the values of all constants of the old coded type with calls to the corresponding methods of the <code>BloodGroup</code> class.

+In effect, all uses of constants are now delegated to the methods of <code>BloodGroup</code>.

 All the same, we will go one step further and get rid of direct references to constants of the <code>Person</code> class in the remaining code, using calls to the methods of the <code>BloodGroup</code> class instead.

 After all the changes, test everything carefully.